jekyll/jekyll/docs/_docs/configuration.md

 Jekyll will apply all of the configuration settings you specify in the `defaults` section of your `_config.yml` file.
 However, you can choose to override settings from other scope/values pair by specifying a more specific path for the scope.

 You can see that in the second to last example above.
-First, we set the default layout to `my-site`.
-Then, using a more specific path, we set the default layout for files in the `projects/` path to `project`.
+First, we set the default page layout to `my-site`.
+Then, using a more specific path, we set the default layout for pages in the `projects/` path to `project`.
 This can be done with any value that you would set in the page or post front matter.

 Finally, if you set defaults in the site configuration by adding a `defaults` section to your `_config.yml` file, you can override those settings in a post or page file.
 All you need to do is specify the settings in the post or page front matter.
 For example: